steinwurf/boost/README.rst

     - system
     - thread
     - timer

 7. Remove all documentation and build files from this repository:

     - Any subfolder called "doc"
     - Any subfolder called "build"
-    - Any subfolder called "test" (inside the libraries in the "libs")
+    - Any subfolder called "test" (inside the libraries in the "libs" folder)
     - Any *.html files

+8. Apply patches in the "patch" folder (if they are still needed for the new Boost release)